dagster-io/dagster/examples/experimental/dagster-airlift/README.md

 - Observe Airflow DAGs and their execution history with no changes to Airflow code
 - Model and observe assets orchestrated by Airflow with no changes to Airflow code
-- (Future) Enable a migration process that
+- Enable a migration process that
   - Can be done task-by-task in any order with minimal coordination
   - Has task-by-task rollback to reduce risk
   - That retains Airflow DAG structure and execution history during the migration